 About a week after the visit to the doctor that confirmed the failed pregnancy, I began feeling some mild cramps not unlike period cramps.
 These were accompanied by some light bleeding.
 The actual miscarriage had begun.

 The following day, I went to school.
 Right before lunch, the cramping became more intense and I passed a clot that was about 2" by 2".
 I thought this was the entire thing.
 No one had really described to me what the actual miscarriage would look like.
 I had been told I would pass some clots and some tissue, but I really didn't know what to expect.
-I was only teaching a half day because my husband and I were heading out of town to visit family.
+I was only teaching a half-day because my husband and I were heading out of town to visit family.
 I left school and during the car ride, I had to stop to use the bathroom several times because of the bleeding.
 It wasn't heavy, but you can't use tampons during a miscarriage because of the risk of infection.
 The cramping became increasingly uncomfortable.

 We visited with my cousins for about two hours before I just started feeling terrible.
 I was spending too much time in the bathroom and the cramping was making me tired.
 We decided to head home early.
 We were about 2 1/2 hours from home.
 30 minutes into the trip home, I started bleeding a lot more.
-We stopped at a McDonalds and went into the bathroom.
+We stopped at a Mcdonald's and went into the bathroom.
 I had my phone with me and kept texting my husband that I would be longer than I thought.
 The bleeding was just getting heavier and heavier.
 I was having waves of cramps every 2-3 minutes.
 Then, I passed some large clots and the bleeding was like a faucet.
-I started feeling light headed.
+I started feeling light-headed.
 I texted my husband and told him I would text him every five minutes.
 If he didn't hear from me and couldn't get ahold of me, I told him that someone needed to come in and get me.
 I ended up spending nearly an hour in the bathroom.
 I've never seen so much blood in my life.
 Both the doctor and my midwife told me to go to the hospital if I was soaking more than one pad in an hour.
 This was way more than that.
 I came out of the restroom and the restaurant was spinning.
 I felt sick.
 My hands were as white as paper.
 My husband looked startled and tried to get me to drink some soda.
 It was then that I realized I couldn't form words.
 I couldn't speak properly.
 Then my hands started to tingle and I couldn't move them.
 My husband grabbed my things and told some guy to make sure I didn't pass out.
 He threw my stuff in the car then carried me across the parking lots and shoved me in the passenger's seat.
 My legs were frozen.
 I couldn't move.

 The Second ER Visit

 Luckily, we were only about 10 minutes from a hospital.
 By the time we pulled up to the ER, I had regained feeling in my arms and legs, but I was still having trouble speaking and walking.
 No one had ever mentioned anything like this when talking to me about miscarriages.
 I regained my senses before ever getting into a room at the hospital, but the cramps were becoming really intense and painful.
 Once I was in a room, the nurse told me I was basically in labor.
 She had had three of her own miscarriages.
-She told me she was going to give me morphine because the pain was going to get worse than actual childbirth.
+She told me she was going to give me morphine because the pain was going to get worse.
 I was supposed to get something for nausea too, since I was feeling sick to my stomach.
 A pelvic exam revealed that my cervix was still closed.
-Usually, a woman will dialate up to 2cm during a miscarriage.
+Usually, a woman will dilate up to 2cm during a miscarriage.
 They did a vaginal ultrasound which revealed that I had passed a lot of tissue but there was still more.
-The ultrasound made the cramping so much worse and I threw up a lot.
-I finally got the nausea medicine after my barfing episode.
+The ultrasound made the cramping so much worse that I threw up.
+I finally got the nausea medicine after that.
 I was in so much pain and asked for the morphine which I had tried to hold off on.
 A blood test showed that my hemoglobin levels were low, but not dangerously low.
 They checked my blood type to make sure that my body wasn't producing antibodies to the baby's blood.
 There are some cases where a mother's blood type reacts to the baby's blood type and destroys red blood cells.
 That was not my case.
 I was simply having a rough and intense miscarriage.
 I wasn't given any explanation for my limbs freezing up or my inability to talk.
 I was sent on my way in a diaper and with a prescription for painkillers.

 Surely It's Over?